opencog/evidence/README.md

 over the local neighborhood: is coherence maintained over not just nearest neighbors, but also next-nearest-neighbors, etc.?
-In Link Grammar, this is called a "linkage": all jigsaws must be linkable, from one end to the other; this is a global property infered from the local linkage constraints.
+In Link Grammar, this is called a "linkage": all jigsaws must be linkable, from one end to the other; this is a global property inferred from the local linkage constraints.

 There do structural factoids come from?
 In natural language parsing,